Oakland, California

 📝

-Police become sole source for initial incident information
+Police become sole source for initial incident information, with no independent check on their account

 🔍